wirechat/wirechat/README.md

-Wirechat offers a convienient way to add attachements to messages , you can exchange both media as in images and videos including documents such as pdf, zip etc when sending messsages
+Wirechat offers a convienient way to add attachments to messages , you can exchange both media as in images and videos including documents such as pdf, zip etc when sending messsages

 #### Media Attachments

-Media represents videos , images, gifs etc .In order to allow media attachments you need to set the allow_attachments =true in wirechat config .
+Media represents videos , images, gifs etc .In order to allow media attachments you need to set the allow_media_attachments & allow_file_attachments to true in wirechat config

 ```php
   ...